vithuong787/vithuong787.github.io/README.md

+Monday 10 february 2020

+5:30AM

+If you can do it, another people can do it, stop is a perfetionist.

+God will save those who are worth saving !

 # My passion is science computer & life happy with her and our children.

 * Roses are red and violets are blue. - my name is Thuong and You are my sky with blue